Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 What Is Sui Dynasty?

-Sui Dynasty (581 — 618) was a short-lived but important dynasty, which put an end to the chaotic and separate Northern and Southern Dynasties (420 — 589), and set an advanced political structure that influenced the next millennium of the ancient history of China.
+Sui Dynasty (581 — 618) was a short-lived but important dynasty, which ended the chaotic and separate Northern and Southern Dynasties (420 — 589) and set an advanced political structure that influenced the next millennium of the ancient history of China.

 Blue Glass Bottle of Sui — Dingzhou Museum (Photo by Dongmaiying)